NickvisionApps/libnick/README.md

 - libgettext
 - maddy
 - openssl
-    - Used for sqlcipher, as libaura manually compiles sqlcipher.
-See [3rdparty/](3rdparty/).
+    - Used for sqlcipher, as libaura manually includes and compiles sqlcipher.

 ### Linux Only
 The above dependencies must be installed, plus the following for linux systems: